SoftUni/Programming-Basics-Book-Java-EN/chapter-10-methods.md

 ![](assets/chapter-10-images/08.Draw-filled-square-03.png)

-#### Testing in the Judge System
+#### Testing in the Judge system

 Test your solution here: [https://judge.softuni.bg/Contests/Practice/Index/665#3](https://judge.softuni.bg/Contests/Practice/Index/665#3).

-## Returning Result from a Method
+## Returning result from a method

-Up to this point, we have viewed methods that do a specific task.
-For example printing a text, number, or a figure on the console.
+So far, we have looked at methods that do a specific task, for example, printing a text, number, or figure on the console.
 There is another type of method that can **return** a **result** from their task.
-We will look at this type of method in this part.
+We will look at this type of method in the following lines.

-### Types of Returned Values
+### Types of returned values

-Up until now, we saw some examples, in which when declaring methods, we used the keyword **`void`**, which shows that the method **does not** return a result, but just executes a certain action.
+So far, we saw some examples, in which when declaring methods, we used the keyword **`void`**, which shows that the method **does not** return a result, but just executes a certain action.

 ![](assets/chapter-10-images/09.Return-types-01.png)